 LRPC's A-stack/E-stack design offers both safety and performance.
-While our implementation demonstrates the performance of this design, the Firefly operating system does not yet support pair-wise shared memory.
+Although out implementation demonstrates the performance of this design, the Firefly operating system does not yet support pairwise shared memory.
 Our current implementation places A-stacks in globally shared virtual memory.
-Since mapping is done at bind time, an implementation using pair-wise shared memory would have identical performance, but greater safety.
+Since mapping is done at bind time, an implementation using pairwise shared memory would have identical performance, but greater safety.